Statement Design Concepts

 Scale and proportion define how well things fit together — both with each other and within the room.
 A huge chandelier in a small room can be overwhelming, and small paintings on a large wall can be lost.

-Interior design 3 4 5 rule is occasionally employed for visual balance, such as in positioning decor or furniture in layered or groupings with harmonious size proportions.
+The 3-4-5 rule is occasionally employed for visual balance, such as in positioning decor or furniture in layered or grouped arrangements with harmonious proportions.
 The objective is a space that looks natural to the eye and relaxing to the body.
+If you are struggling with the layout of a new space, our new build design and remodeling services ensure that scale is accounted for before the first brick is laid.

 7. Details – The Final Layer That Brings Emotion